Steven-Chang1114/TripleC-Educational/week2/reactjs.md

 export default App;

 ```
-Use ```style``` as the attribute and change the CSS properties name to be camelCased because it's a javaScript object.
+Use ```style``` as the attribute and change the name of the regular CSS properties to be camelCased because it's in a JavaScript object.
 In JSX, JavaScript expressions are written inside curly braces, and since JavaScript objects also use curly braces, the styling in the example above is written inside two sets of curly braces ```{{}}```

 ### JavaScript Object
 Equivalently you can do